 SIRI Says It Only Takes 4 Days to Walk From Tōkyō to Kyōto

 It took the rowdy band of rōnin about 15 days to make the trek from the shōgun’s capital.
 I just asked SIRI how long it would take to walk from Denzū-in to 壬生村 Mibu Mura Mibu Village (their final destination) and she said 3-4 days depending on the route.
-Granted, 4 days of straight walking with no sleep would have been pretty hard core in a world that didn’t have Jordans™, so let’s have an understanding that 4 days would become 8 days if we account for sleeping.
-Crossing rivers by ferry may have taken a day for 235 or so men and their equipment.
-If the group got too rowdy, a few days of drinking and whoring here and there would have added another day or two to the march.
+Granted, three days of straight walking with no sleep would have been pretty hardcore in a world that didn’t have Jordans™, so let’s have an understanding that four days would become eight days if we account for sleeping.
+Crossing rivers by ferry may have taken a day at best for 235 or so men and their equipment.
+If the group got too rowdy, a few days of drinking and whoring here and there to take the edge off would’ve added another day or two to the march.
 And finally, they were walking on highways made of individual stones – not smooth pavement.
-Even if an 8 day high speed walk from Tōkyō to Kyōto sounds like fun to you (and it might actually be a lot of fun), you would be making a trek that is so much better than what these men undertook.
-In short, this was a hard trip to take.
+Even if an eight-day high-speed walk from Tōkyō to Kyōto sounds like fun to you (and it might actually be a lot of fun), you would be making a trek that is so much easier than what these men undertook.
+In short, this was a hard trip.

 Most of the rōnin were desperate dumbasses who bought into the whole sonnō-jōi fad, so Hachirō returned to Edo with most of his retinue (all of this on the shōgunate’s dime).
 But 19 members of the group refused to return to Edo.
 This tiny faction would become the infamous 新撰組 Shinsengumi[xvii].
 They had just enough “expel the barbarians” in their hearts, but their interpretation of “reverence” leaned towards the shōgunate and not towards “all out reverence for the emperor[xviii].”
 And as I said before, at this time the shōgunate and Emperor Kōmei were trying to unify the Kyōto imperial court and the Edo shōgunate court in order to quell internal violence – and ultimately avoid a civil war.